|

 ovules in June |

-leaves without stalkes (oha-tsuki = 'attached to leaves' in Japanese),
+pollen grow on leaves without stalkes (oha-tsuki = 'attached to leaves'

-mostly on older trees.
-These trees also have 'normal' seeds/pollen growing.
+in Japanese), mostly on older trees.
+These trees also have 'normal' seeds/pollen

-They are often designated as 'living national treasures' in Japan because
+growing.
+They are often designated as 'living national treasures' in Japan

 and on my Tree-page).